cloudoperators/greenhouse/docs/user-guides/plugin/development.md

 #### Specify a local Helm Chart

 Instead of using a chart repository hosted on a server, you can also utilize a local chart in a `*.tgz` format and place it under `dev-env/helm-charts`.
-You then only need to run `docker compose up` again to mount the chart to the respective folder and source it as following:
+While `docker compose up` running, docker will mount the chart to the respective folder and you can source it as following:
 ```yaml
  helmChart:
         name: helm-charts/{filename}.tgz